Heroine's journey: The union

 In the final stage, the heroine fully accepts and understands both sides of her true nature.
 She will find balance between both sides and actively work towards keeping that balance.

 Murdock: "The heroine must become a spiritual warrior.
 This demands that she learn the delicate art of balance and have the patience for the slow, subtle integration of the feminine and masculine aspects of her nature."

 Victoria Lynn Schmidt's version of the heroine's journey

 Victoria Lynn Schmidt wrote two versions of a character's journey: The Feminine and the Masculine Journey.
 She published her version in 2001 in her book: 45 Master Characters.
 The most noticeable differences were the circular nature and that the female had to prove herself to herself.
 Schmidt's version is commonly used in writing as opposed to Murdock's version.
 Similar to the Hero's Journey, the stages can be interchanged and repeatable.

-Illusion of the perfect world

-The heroine believes the world she lives in is perfect.
-She has deluded herself into thinking everything will turn out fine.
-The heroine may acknowledge that the world is not ideal, but has some kind of coping mechanism to deal with this fact.
-These mechanisms may be naivety, denial, or subservience.

-Betrayal/disillusionment

-A crisis befalls the heroine in which her coping mechanisms fail her and the illusion of the perfect world is shattered.
-The crisis may be a personal betrayal, realization of the false world view, or her coping mechanisms become unhealthy.

-The awakening

-At first, the heroine may not want to accept her current state of being, but will decide to do something about her conflict.
-She will receive discouragement from others, but she knows she cannot remain in the illusion.
-The heroine will be searching for external means of help and guidance.
-The heroine may often bring tools from her perfect world to help her along her journey.

-The descent: passing through the gates of judgment

-The heroine will experience doubt towards her new lifestyle or identity.
-To move on, she must give up her tools and let go of the doubts holding her back.
-This stage can be moved around throughout the journey.